eyal0/Chicken-story/README.md

 ![image](https://user-images.githubusercontent.com/109809/110188664-bef47880-7dd9-11eb-8755-a93c482d07bc.png)

-No surprised there.
-The DCT is invertible.
-It's a little strange the DCT image is just black; we'll get to that soon.
+No surprise there.
+The DCT is invertible so it makes sense that the output is the same as the input.
+It's a little strange the DCT image is just black; we'll get to that soon!

 Let's see what happens when we throw away three-quarters of the image:

 ![image](https://user-images.githubusercontent.com/109809/110188731-fb27d900-7dd9-11eb-973f-a8e0c66014fc.png)